-LAG 25.42Non-Permanent Easements - An easement that has a defined term and expiration date.
+Non-Permanent Easements - An easement that has a defined term and expiration date.
 Some property owners, including state/federal agencies, are unwilling to grant permanent easements.
-Term easements may be acceptable provided the term equals the design life.
+Term easements may be acceptable provided the term equals the design life (see Section 25.42 of this chapter for additional information).